 All the new tents that suddenly popped up around Austin City Hall as a protest to the passage of Prop B seemed strange.
-Unfortunately for Austin, the reality is worse than you thought.
-It turns out that many of these activist groups, such as Homes Not Handcuffs have gone as far as astroturfing the area with their own to create a stunt to make the homeless situation in Austin look worse than it could possibly ever be.
+Unfortunately for Austin, the reality is worse than thought.
+Many of the radical, far-left activist groups, such as Homes Not Handcuffs, have gone as far as astroturfing the area with their own to create a stunt to make the homeless situation in Austin look worse than it could possibly ever be.
 If you thought posing as homeless people to try to further their goals was beneath the individuals behind the Democratic Socialists of America (DSA), you were wrong.
 Seemingly, that compassion for “neighbors experiencing homelessness” goes out the door when they feel the need to express their rage with these street tantrum antics.

 These Soros-backed activists funded by Act Blue believe that “In an era when the most vehement proponents of big government happen to be the most politically active billionaires, it is not surprising that the Democracy Alliance, a collaborative of liberal donors led by George Soros and Peter B. Lewis, has set out on an offensive to pile funds into the liberal machine.
 The tactics of Soros, his constituent investors and foundations are revealed easily – and in considerable detail – by an examination of the seemingly “grassroots” groups that this very non-grassroots collection of billionaires and bureaucrats fund.
 In fact, staples of the “grassroots” political movement – especially progressive websites such as MoveOn.org and http://ActBlue.com – are not driven by the average Democrat, as their image may suggest, but are rather mouthpieces for the radical agendas of the likes of Soros and labor unions. […]